Dubuque Packing Company: History

 The company was also recognized for the quality of the products they made.
 In 1960 and 1961 the company won gold medals at the California state fairs for their canned hams.
 They also became one of the largest suppliers of kosher meat in the United States.

 By the 1980s, the Dubuque plant began to decline.
-In 1980 the Dubuque Packing Company announced that they lost $9.9 million at its Dubuque facility.
+In 1980 the Dubuque Packing Company announced that they lost $9.9 million through beef operations at its Dubuque facility.
 They asked the union for concessions, based on claims of market changes, high wages, and equipment problems.
 The company also shut down parts of the plant.
 By 1981 nearly 1,400 were unemployed when the hog kill was shut down.
 Then in 1982 company management announced that the plant would close on October 16, 1982, which would put 1,200 people out of work and bring the unemployment rate up to 17.2 percent.
 This was despite a 15.8 percent cut in pay and benefits that union workers had taken, and a reduction in taxes by the city.

 In the fall of 1982, the President and Chairman of Dubuque Packing Company Charles E. Stoltz sold the packing plant and its fleur-de-lis trademark to a group which included Robert H. Wahlert.
 The packing plant began operations as FDL Foods, Inc. The Dubuque Packing Company moved its headquarters to the Dubuque Building, where it continued to bargain with the union over pension and insurance benefits.
 In 1985 the headquarters was moved to Omaha, Nebraska to be more centrally located to its other plants, which were processing primarily beef at that time.
 The company again flourished and was later sold in a leveraged buyout to BeefAmerica, a firm controlled by Eli Jacobs.
 Its gelatin operations were sold to the French company Sanofi.
 BeefAmerica went out of business in 1998 following a recall and a strike.